REWILD-FIRE/rewild_fire_website/content/authors/Orzan/_index.md

 ---
 # Display name
-title: Antonio Tomao
+title: Giorgio Alberti

 # Full Name (for SEO)
-first_name: Antonio
+first_name: Giorgio
-last_name: Tomao
+last_name: Alberti

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant professor
+role: Associate professor in Silviculture and Forest Management

 # Organizations/Affiliations
 organizations: